 How about a trip to see Disney Hollywood Studios in person?
 Doesn’t that sound fun.
 Here’s what you can do.
 Go over to Dad’s partners at Destinations to Travel and let them get your Perfect Vacation started today.
 What are you waiting for?

 Dad’s Bottom Line

-A lot of people over the years have complained that the Disney Studios or Disney-MGM Studios, or Disney Hollywood Studios, or whatever, was a work that was thrown together to compete with Universal and that the park needed more attractions.
-I think Disney finally got the word.
-With the openings of American Idol and Toy Story Mania, Disney Hollywood Studios has become a complete and “fabulous darling” vacation experience.
+A lot of people over the years have complained that the Disney Studios or Disney-MGM Studios, or Disney’s Hollywood Studios, or whatever, was a work that was thrown together to compete with Universal and that the park needed more attractions.
+I think Disney finally got the word and Disney’s Hollywood Studios has become a complete and “fabulous darling” vacation experience.